-Finally, I am a member of the American Counseling Association (ACA) and served as co chair for the By Laws Committee.
+I am proud to be a steering committee member of the Society of Adoptee Professionals of Color in Adoption.
+I am a member of the American Counseling Association (ACA) and served as co chair for the By Laws Committee.
 I am also a division member of the Association for Multicultural Counseling and Development (AMCD), where I am active in the Latinx concerns group and recently was appointed co Vice President of the Native American Concerns group.
 I also hold memberships in the Association for Counselor Education and Supervision (ACES) and the International Association of Marriage and Family Counselors (IAMFC).

 Transracial Adoption Practices